aditiBansal-7/Evidential_AI/README.md

 ![image](https://github.com/user-attachments/assets/f8ecf33b-64a9-4a0e-b83f-4493a58889ee)

-🎯 **Conclusion**
+🎯 Conclusion

-✅ Successfully deployed an Evidently AI dashboard using Streamlit inside Docker. ✅ Integrated report selection for different projects. ✅ Used Docker for easy deployment and scalability. ✅ Organized code into modular UI and utility functions.
+✅ Successfully deployed an Evidently AI dashboard using Streamlit inside Docker.✅ Integrated report selection for different projects.✅ Used Docker for easy deployment and scalability.✅ Organized code into modular UI and utility functions.

-🚀** Next Steps**
+🚀 Next Steps

-🔹 Add authentication for project access. 🔹 Implement report comparisons over different periods. 🔹 Deploy this setup on a cloud platform like AWS/GCP.
+🔹 Add authentication for project access.🔹 Implement report comparisons over different periods.🔹 Deploy this setup on a cloud platform like AWS/GCP.

 🎯 Keep exploring and happy coding! 🚀